Southbank-Centre/SC-app/README.md

 Once you've cloned the base SC-app, make sure to change app name everywhere, including documentation.

 You'll also need to updated any instance of SC-app-longname.
-Currently this is only in the `description` item in the main package.json object, and in the `longName` key in the `festival` hash in the main package.json object.
+Currently this is only in the `description` item in the main package.json object, and in the `longName` key in the `appDetails` hash in the main package.json object.

 _Note: If using app-wide find-and-replace to rename it everywhere, be sure to exclude __bower.json__ and do that by hand._